Understanding Agency Law in Real Estate

 The Buyer as Customer

 According to SC Law, the “Customer” relationship is the most basic form of agency that exists in the real estate industry.
-The SC Agency Brochure clearly states that “unless or until you enter into a written agreement with the Company for agency representation, you are considered a ‘Customer’ of the Company, and the Company will not act as your agent.”
-Furthermore, “as a Customer, you should not expect the Company or its licenses to promote your best interest or to keep your bargaining information confidential.”
+The SC Disclosure of Real Estate Brokerage Relationships clearly states that “unless or until you enter into a written agreement with the brokerage firm, for agency representation, you are considered a ‘Customer’ of the brokerage firm, and the brokerage firm will not act as your agent.”
+Furthermore, “as a Customer, you should not expect the brokerage firm or its licensees to promote your best interest, or to keep your bargaining information confidential.”
 It may not sound very comforting, but it’s the law.